ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 </script>
 ```

-The another advantage of first-one way of declaration that you can declare function based on certain condition for example:
+Another advantage of first-one way of declaration that you can declare function based on certain condition for example:

 ```javascript
 <script>